StarksJohn/react-native-init-project/README.md

 # react-native-init-project

-    The basic framework of the react native project to help you quickly build a high-quality RN project
+    This project will help you quickly build a fully functional and high-quality react native project

 HomePage: